All Episodes

 So anyway, that's happening.

-Hey, White House press corps just they couldn't help themselves, showering Obama yesterday with fawning questions.
+Hey, White House Press Corps just, they couldn't help themselves showering Obama yesterday with fawning questions.

-And LGBT writes, we've seen a lot of achievements over the past uh eight years, one reporter begins in a question.
+And LGBT rights, we've seen a lot of achievements over the past eight years.

 I'm like, really?